Skip to content

 Why is this needed?

-In the drylands of Africa where we work, land is rapidly losing its fertility.
+In the drylands of Africa, land is rapidly losing its fertility.
 Soil that was once rich in nutrients is no longer able to support life.
 This is made worse by the effects of the climate crisis.
-As a result, local people can’t grow enough food anymore and poverty is increasing.
+As a result, local people – farming families who rely on the land - can’t grow enough food anymore, trapping more and more people in poverty.

 Every day, millions of people’s lives and livelihoods are devastated by the climate crisis.
 That’s why we support them to adapt today, and influence change for tomorrow.